Personal Office Hours:

 Afia Ofori-Mensa is a specialist in narratives and cultures of communities of color in the 20th- and 21st-century U.S. Her primary research interests are in ethnic studies, American studies, women's and gender studies, and popular culture studies.
 Her current book project examines relationships among femininity, race, and U.S. national identity using beauty pageantry and princess culture as case studies.
 She is also a photographer; her piece "The Winner" was exhibited at Oberlin College in 2012.

-She came to Oberlin as an Oberlin College-University of Michigan Partnership Postdoctoral Fellow and is now Director of the Office of Undergraduate Research.
+She came to Oberlin as an Oberlin College-University of Michigan Partnership Postdoctoral Fellow and is now Assistant Dean and Director of the Office of Undergraduate Research.

 - CAST/AAST 117: Immigrant and Second-Generation American Narratives